rajgoel/course-business-analytics-fundamentals/05-lecture/slides.md

 ---

-Modifying a fractional solution can lead to **infeasible solutions** for the IP or **solutions of very bad quality**.
+Modifying the solution of the linear relaxation is only acceptable

+- if the fractional part of the solution is small compared to the value of the closest integer value and
+- if feasibility can be warranted.

 > [!IMPORTANT]
+> Modifying the solution of the linear relaxation can lead to
+> - **infeasible solutions** or
+> - **solutions of very bad quality**.
+>
 > The optimal solution of the integer program can be **very different** from the solution of the linear relaxation.

----

-Modifying a fractional solution may, however, be acceptable if the fractional part of the solution is small compared to the value of the closest integer (and if feasibility can be warranted).

 ===